camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 Helm also provides dependency management between charts, meaning that charts can depend on other charts.
 This allows us to aggregate a set of components together that can be installed with a single command.

+For more details, check the full [Helm values](https://artifacthub.io/packages/helm/camunda/camunda-platform#parameters).

-## Components installed by the Helm charts
+## Components

 The following charts will be installed as part of Camunda 8 Self-Managed:

 - **Console**: Deploys Camunda Console self-managed.
-  - _Note_: The chart is disabled by default and needs to be [enabled explicitly](#installing-console).
-Console is only available to enterprise customers.
+  - _Note_: The chart is disabled by default and needs to be [enabled explicitly](#install-console) as Console is only available to enterprise customers.
 - **Zeebe**: Deploys a Zeebe Cluster with three brokers using the `camunda/zeebe` Docker image.
 - **Zeebe Gateway**: Deploys the standalone Zeebe Gateway with two replicas.
 - **Operate**: Deploys Operate, which connects to an existing Elasticsearch.